|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 A second reconstruction is completed at the Kure Naval Arsenal on April 28, 1941.
 Assigned to Captain M. Terado.

-On December 31, 1941 arrived at Davao.
-On January 4, 1942 attacked the U. S. Navy anchorage in Malalag Bay off Davao Gulf.
-While anchored at Davao Gulf, a B-17 Flying Fortresses from Java bombed Haguro, but fail to cause any damage.
+On December 31, 1941 returns to Davao Harbor.
+On January 4, 1942 attacked the U. S. Navy anchorage in Malalag Bay then returned to Davao Harbor.
+While anchored at Davao Harbor, a B-17 Flying Fortresses from Java bombs Haguro, but fails to cause any damage.

-On January 9, 1941 departs Davao as part of "Operation H" the invasion of Celebes covering the Japanese landings at Menado and Kema on January 11, 1941 until January 14, 191 and Kendari on January 24, 1941.
+On January 9, 1941 departs Davao Harbor as part of "Operation H" the invasion of Celebes covering the Japanese landings at Menado and Kema on January 11, 1941 until January 14, 191 and Kendari on January 24, 1941.
 Two days later, USS Sailfish (SS-192) claims torpedo hits on Haguro, but the ship was not damaged.

 On January 29-31 1942 depart Davao for Bangka Roads off Celebes to cover the landing at Ambon.
 Afterwards, supports the landings at Makassar February 5-10.
 Engaged the enemy off Makassar on February 8.
 Afterwards, landings at Dili and Kupang on February 17-20.
 Departs Staring Bay on February 24.
 Two days later, her E13 Jake is damaged while being lifted aboard and the pilot injured.